yasser100ali/deepscribe-project/README.md

 - **AI-Guided Consultation**: The AI asks relevant follow-up questions similar to what a doctor or nurse would ask
 - **24/7 Availability**: Patients can get preliminary health assessments anytime
 - **Secure Data Sharing**: Patient interactions are securely stored and accessible to healthcare providers
+- Idea here is to build upon the data so the AI systems and medical professional can know more about their patients.
+If the patient seems to have a potentially serious condition based on their conversation, there could also be an auto-appointment or urge for them to call 911 while their healthcare provider is notified.

 ### Shared Capabilities
 - **Unified Data Access**: Medical professionals can access patient-AI conversation histories for comprehensive care